-- In the first nine months of 2020 we achieved year on year revenue growth of 8% in the Core Bank.
+- In 2020, we achieved year on year revenue growth of 6% in the Core Bank.
 We have won market share in important business areas.

 Each one of our four businesses is well positioned to respond to structural trends that will shape our economy and drive growth in for the years until 2022 and beyond:

 - Economists expect an increase in demand for global financing due to high national debt levels as well as the immense investments in transforming the economy.